 Note: Clicking "Assign" does NOT mean that you are assigning ALL students to read 1 selected level.
 The "Assign" button simply indicates that you would like to assign this article to some or all of your students.
 It will take you to the next page where you can see recommended reading levels for each student and modify them based on what you know about your students' individual abilities.

-When you are sure you want to assign the article to your students, click the green "Assign" button at the top right of the screen.
+When you are sure you want to assign the article to your students, click the green "Assign" button.
 You will be taken to the assignment page.
 All students in your class will appear on the list with a recommended reading level assigned to each student as the default.
 Please note that there is no recommended level for students who have not completed the diagnostic and you cannot assign articles to these students until they have done so.

 When assigning articles, you as the teacher have the ability to change each student's assigned level should you feel he or she should read a more or less difficult version of the article.
 To do this, use the dropdown menu to select the level at which you would like the student to read the article.
 You can also decide to only assign the article to specific students.
-If you do not want a student to be assigned the article, choose "Don't Assign" from the dropdown menu.
+When selecting students, you can click "Select All" or go through and select which students you would like to read the article.

 Once you have the appropriate reading levels selected for each student, click the green "Assign" button at the bottom of the assignments page.
 All teacher have 5 article assignments per month.
 School Edition users get unlimited access to ELA article assignments.

 Realize there's a more relevant article to assign to your students than the one you just assigned?
 Not a problem!
-If no students have completed the assignment, you can un-assign an article by going to the ELA Assignment Reports page and clicking the red "Delete" button next to the article.
-If you do not see this button, it means at least one student has started the assignment, and it will count as one of your 5 allotted assignments for the month.
+If no students have completed the assignment, you can un-assign an article by going to the Assign ELA page and clicking "Remove from list".
+If you do not see this option, it means at least one student has started the assignment, and it will count as one of your 5 allotted assignments for the month.